Fluent Commerce Logo

 Clients may purchase additional accounts as part of their commercial agreement with Fluent Commerce.
 The limit for client accounts is negotiated as part of the license agreement.

-Partner Account - Partner Account is a sandbox account provided to Fluent Partners who have completed the Fluent OMS Training.
+Partner Account - Partner Account is a sandbox provided to Fluent Partners who have completed the Fluent OMS Training.
 This is primarily for the internal use of the partner for continued learning, demos, self-service labs, and testing custom plugins.

 During the delivery of a client project, the partner has access to the client accounts.
 Partner accounts have the following policies and prerequisites:

-A Partner account has some limits, such as:
+A Partner has some limits, such as:

 • Total number of API requests per day is limited to 1000